Wednesday, May 11, 2011

 Ok, so this is my last self chosen project for the class.
 After this I will be starting a papermation.
 But for this project I took a project I did previously in the class.
 I took each layer (there were 5) and separately put each layer across 3 frames the same size as printer paper like the vines are above.
 After I print each layer I put the paper for each layer together so that they as 3 pieces of paper made the correct image for the layer.
 I taped each layer to a thin piece of cardboard and began cutting.
 The stencils are above.
 Then it was time to spray paint.
 This surprisingly was the hardest part in order for them to look good.
 I had to use a stick to hold the stencil down in order to get smooth lines.
 Put after all the work I'm happy with the results.
 It looks a lot better than most spray painted shirts I've seen around campus.
 If I were to make another this way, I might look to do less detail.
 Thats what got me during the hard times.

-Thursday, May 5, 2011
+Monday, May 9, 2011

 Tuesday, April 26, 2011